The 37 Best Restaurants in Roma Norte & Condesa Mexico City

 13. Lardo

 This is a hipster place where locals and expats love to hang out.
-It’s especially crammed on weekends.
+It’s especially crowded on weekends.

 Address – Agustín Melgar 6, Colonia Condesa, Cuauhtémoc, 06140 Ciudad de México, CDMX – Google Map